brave/browser-laptop/README.md

 # Brave Browser

-Laptop and Desktop browser for OS X, Windows and Linux.
+Brave is a secure, with no tracking cookies and harmful advertises  for Laptop and Desktop browser for OS X, Windows and Linux.

 ## Requirements